Note: In the Jan. 23, 2012 radio program, An Hour with an Angel, Archangel Michael made the following interesting comment:

 (4) Paramahansa Yogananda, Autobiography of a Yogi.
 Bombay: Jaico, 1975, 237n.

 (5) Paramahansa Yogananda, The Second Coming of Christ.
 Dallas: Amrita Foundation, 1979-86, 1, 19.
 Ghost=Spirit.
 Spiritus = Breath.
 Breath = movement.
-The Divine Mother or Holy Ghost is movement; the Holy Father is stillness.
+The Holy Ghost is movement; God the Father is stillness.

 (6) Paramahansa Yogananda, SCC, 2, 22.